DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

-This is very important because a big, active user community will mean that there are plenty of learning resources available, messaging channels, forums, events, etc. It also means that there should be less bugs in the language itself and that the newly discovered bugs / vulnerabilities are going to be fixed quickly.
+This is very important because a big, active user community will mean that there are plenty of learning resources available, messaging channels, forums, events, etc. It also means that there should be fewer bugs in the language itself and that the newly discovered bugs / vulnerabilities are going to be fixed quickly.

 ### Is there a big market demand for that language?